 (b) states that the members voting for the resolution are satisfied that the interest should not disqualify the member from considering or voting on the matter.

-13. Quorum where clause 11 applies
+13. Quorum where cl.
+11 applies

 (1) Despite clause 5, if a member of the Authority is disqualified under clause 11 in relation to a matter, a quorum is present during the consideration of the matter if at least 2 members are present who are entitled to vote on any motion that may be moved at the meeting in relation to the matter.